-Students are expected to be in school on time.

-- Students who are not in homeroom seats at the 7:43a.m. bell are tardy. - Students who are tardy must report to the Main Office upon entering the building with an explanatory note signed by a parent (telephone call from parent is not accepted).
-If it is not possible for the student to bring a note with them on the day that they enter school tardy, students will be given one (1) day following the tardy to bring in a signed parental/guardian note explaining the reason for the tardiness.
-If a note is not presented on the second day, detention will be assigned. - If a student attends AM BOCES yet is tardy to school and subsequently misses the bus, they will be placed in In School Planning (ISP) until their regularly scheduled planning. - The Main Office will issue a tardy admit slip which the student must hand to the teacher upon arrival at class. - Consequences for multiple unexcused absentees or tardiness will be imposed according to the schedule located in the discipline chart.
+- Students are expected to be in school on time. - Students who are not in homeroom seats at the 7:40a.m. bell are tardy. - Students who are tardy must report to the Main Office upon entering the building with an explanatory note signed by a parent (telephone call from parent is not accepted).
+If it is not possible for the student to bring a note with them on the day that they enter school tardy, students will be given one (1)

+day following the tardy to bring in a signed parental/guardian note explaining the reason for the tardiness.
+If a note is not presented on the second day, detention will be assigned.
+Please also refer to the preceding section on page

+30, If your child is late to school.

+- If a student attends AM BOCES yet is tardy to school and subsequently misses the bus, they will be placed in In School Planning (ISP) until their regularly scheduled planning. - The Main Office will issue a tardy admit slip which the student must hand to the teacher upon arrival at class. - Consequences for multiple unexcused absentees or tardiness will be imposed according to the schedule located in the discipline chart.